isaqb-org/glossary/manuscript/1-terms-A-C.md

 ### Architecture goal

 (syn: Architectural quality goal, Architectural quality requirement): A quality attribute that the system needs to achieve and the quality attribute is understood to be an architectural issue.

-Hence, the architecture needs to be designed in a way to fullfill this architectural goal.
+Hence, the architecture needs to be designed in a way to fulfill this architectural goal.
 These goals often have _long term character_ in contrast to (short term) project goals.

 Category: Fundamental